johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

     (in the **Filter** section select **Fullscreen (TV)** or **Fullscreen (Max)** scaling and set **Aspect Ratio Correction** to **Automatic**), WinUAE will apply the correct aspect ratio correction right from the boot screen.
-But like I explained previously, this only works if you're happy with the image being automatically stretched to fill the whole screen.
-If we want to keep using our exact scaling methods, the automatic aspect ratio correction won't work, so we'll need to incorporate the NTSC-stretch ourselves into our scaling factors as shown below:
+But as I explained previously, this only works if you're happy with the image being automatically stretched to fill the whole screen.
+If we want to keep using our exact scaling methods, the automatic aspect ratio correction won't work, so we'll need to incorporate the NTSC stretch ourselves into our scaling factors as shown below:

 <table>